 Competition is not generally a relevant issue in the procurement of goods or services where the provider's rate or price of the goods or services being purchased is established by federal, state, or local regulatory authority, and the goods or services are provided through a sole source.
-Examples include: Postage, Sewer/Water Service, Garbage Service, Electricity, Etcetera.
-Since there is virtually no competition available within these price regulated items, it is unlikely that this exemption will encourage favoritism in the awarding of public contracts or substantially diminish competition for public contracts.
+Examples include: Postage, Sewer/Water Service, Garbage Service, Electricity, and Etcetera.
+Since there is virtually no competition available within these price regulated items, and/or the amount of the non-regulated fuel acquisitions are spot purchases and are subject to market forces and availability, it is unlikely that this exemption will encourage favoritism in the awarding of public contracts or substantially diminish competition for public contracts.
 Consequently, findings otherwise required by law are unnecessary here.